xlladdins/xll/docs/Excel4MacrosH-P.md

 **HIDE.OBJECT**(object\_id\_text, hide)

-Object\_id\_text    is the name and number, or number alone, of the object, as text, as it appears in the reference area when the object is selected.
+Object\_id\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name and number, or number alone, of the object, as text, as it appears in the reference area when the object is selected.
 The name of the object is also the text returned by the CREATE.OBJECT function, so object\_id\_text can be a reference to a cell containing CREATE.OBJECT.
 To give the name of more than one object, use the following format for object\_id\_text:

 "oval 3, text 2, arc 5"

+&nbsp;

 If object\_id\_text is omitted, the function operates on all selected objects.
 If no object is selected or if the object specified by object\_id\_text does not exist, HIDE.OBJECT returns the \#VALUE\! error value.

-Hide    is a logical value that specifies whether to hide or display the specified object.
+Hide&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to hide or display the specified object.
 If hide is TRUE or omitted, Microsoft Excel hides the object; if FALSE, Microsoft Excel displays the object.

 **Remarks**